 Each course of Noeo Science targets a narrow range of topics under the general headings of biology, chemistry, or physics.
 For example, Biology 1 covers weather, bacteria and fungi, sea life, amphibians, plants, insects, birds, and the human body.
 Despite the relatively small number of topics, extensive time is spent on narrower subsets of each of the above topics, using real books, observations, and experiments—all hallmarks of unit studies.

-While the instructor's guides reflect a Christian worldview (with occasional references to scripture and mentions of God as creator), the resource books do not.
-Christian parents might want to add discussion about God’s design or presence when it seems appropriate.
-The instructor's guides include a "Note to Parents on Sensitive Topics" to highlight potential trouble spots in the books you will be using.
+These courses are also available in either regular edition or charter editions.
+Christian content has been removed from the charter editions.
+While the instructor's guides for the regular editions of these courses reflect a Christian worldview (with occasional references to scripture and mentions of God as creator), the non-fiction books do not.
+Christian parents might want to add discussions about God’s design or presence when it seems appropriate.
 Parents might use encounters with secular or materialist viewpoints in the resource books as opportunities for discussion rather than skipping over them.

 Chemistry 3 and Physics 3 come with larger experiment kits, each with its own substantial manual.
 Students are not required to complete every experiment in each kit, but they might enjoy them enough to tackle the optional experiments on their own.